 There has been a broadcast transmitter on the site since 1956.
 Originally, it was a 135m lattice tower built by the Independent Television Authority.
 That was replaced in 1966 by a guyed mast that was actually taller than the current tower, at 385m.
 But in March 1969, a winter storm brought it down.
 Later that year, work began on the construction of the current concrete tower, which opened on this day in 1971, broadcasting TV and radio over a 10,000km2 area.

-Today the mast is officially known as the Arqiva Tower (though not by many people).
+Today the mast is officially known (though not by very many people) as the Arqiva Tower.
 And in 2002, English Heritage granted it Grade II Listed status

 Ben studied modern languages at London University's Queen Mary College.
 After dabbling unhappily in local government finance for a while, he went to work for The Scotsman newspaper in Edinburgh.
 The launch of the paper's website, scotsman.com, in the early years of the dotcom craze, saw Ben move online to manage the Business and Motors channels before becoming deputy editor with responsibility for all aspects of online production for The Scotsman, Scotland on Sunday and the Edinburgh Evening News websites, along with the papers' Edinburgh Festivals website.